reptil1990/OwonPSUWebControll/readme.md

 # OWON PSU Web Controller

-Ein modernes Webinterface zur Steuerung und Überwachung von OWON (und kompatiblen) Labornetzteilen über die Web Serial API (z.B.
-Chrome/Edge).
+A modern web interface for controlling and monitoring OWON (and compatible) laboratory power supplies via the Web Serial API (e.g. Chrome/Edge).

 Available for testing: https://reptil1990.github.io/OwonWebControll/

 ## Features

-- Verbindung zu OWON Netzteilen via Web Serial API (USB)
+- Connect to OWON power supplies via Web Serial API (USB)
-- Live-Anzeige von Spannung und Strom
-- Setzen von Sollwerten und Limits
-- Ausgang ein-/ausschalten
-- Not-Aus Funktion
-- Logbuch für alle Kommandos und Antworten
+- Set target values and limits
+- Switch output on/off
+- Emergency stop function
+- Logbook for all commands and responses
-- Responsive, modernes UI (auch mobil nutzbar)
+- Responsive, modern UI (usable on mobile devices)

-## Voraussetzungen
+## Requirements

-- OWON Netzteil (z.B.
-SPM, SPE, P4 Serie) oder kompatibles Gerät
+- OWON power supply (e.g. SPM, SPE, P4 series) or compatible device
-- Aktueller Chromium-basierter Browser (Chrome, Edge, Opera, ...)
+- Recent Chromium-based browser (Chrome, Edge, Opera, ...)
-- Aktivierte Web Serial API (Standard in Chrome/Edge)
+- Enabled Web Serial API (default in Chrome/Edge)

-## Nutzung
+## Usage

-1. **Projekt klonen oder entpacken**
+1. **Clone or extract the project**
-2. `index.html` im Browser öffnen
+2. Open `index.html` in your browser
-3. Auf "Mit OWON PSU verbinden" klicken und das Netzteil auswählen
-4. Einstellungen und Messwerte wie gewünscht nutzen
+3. Click on "Connect to OWON PSU" and select your power supply
+4. Use the settings and measurements as desired

-## Hinweise
+## Notes

-- Die Web Serial API funktioniert **nicht** in Firefox oder Safari.
+- The Web Serial API does **not** work in Firefox or Safari.
-- Bei Problemen mit Timeouts: USB-Kabel prüfen, Netzteil neu starten, Browser neu laden.
-- Die Firmware des Netzteils muss SCPI-kompatibel sein.
+- If you experience timeouts: check the USB cable, restart the power supply, reload the browser.
+- The power supply firmware must be SCPI compatible.

-## Sicherheit
+## Safety

-- Die Not-Aus-Funktion schaltet den Ausgang sofort ab.
-- Es werden keine Daten ins Internet übertragen – alles läuft lokal im Browser.
+- The emergency stop function immediately switches off the output.
+- No data is transmitted to the internet – everything runs locally in your browser.

-## Lizenz
+## License

 MIT License

 ---

-**Entwickelt für den schulischen/privaten Gebrauch.
-Keine Garantie auf Funktion oder Geräteschutz!**
+**Developed for educational/private use.
+No guarantee of function or device protection!**

 ---

-Developed with love from reptil1990
+Developed with love by reptil1990